tjschweitzer/120-work/HW-7/readme.md

 ball.scale_y = 1;

 function setup() {
-// Canvas will be 400px tall by the wndows width
+// Canvas will be 400px tall by the windows width
     createCanvas(windowWidth, 400);
 // white background
     background(255);